JyotirS420/Autoencoders/README.md

 The dataset used in this project consists of two folders:

 clean: Contains the clean MNIST images.
 aug: Contains the augmented versions of the clean MNIST images.
-Download the dataset from the following link: [Download Dataset]()
+Download the dataset from the following link: [Download Dataset](https://drive.google.com/file/d/1QUJ17BOutB2HczZCzIKecgzvP2GEvrTw/view?usp=drive_link).

 ## Requirements
 Python 3.x